 I am a general internist by training, and I practice primary care at a UBMD/Kaleida Health ambulatory center in North Buffalo.
 I am also a member of the ECMC Geriatrics Consultation Service.
 I provide medical care to a diverse population of adults, and I specialize in caring for chronically ill and frail elders.
 I strive to integrate my patients’ values, circumstances and preferences with evidence from high-quality medical research in order to make the best possible care decisions for my patients—a decision-making process that often includes quality-of-life discussions with my patients and their families.

 My teaching centers on ethics and palliative medicine.
 I teach medical students communication skills in the preclinical years.
-I am the course coordinator for the required medical student ethics course, a leadership role I have filled since 1990.
-I organized the first palliative medicine elective for medical students in 1999 and continue to serve as course coordinator.
+I am the course director for the required medical student ethics course, a leadership role I have filled since 1990.
+I organized the first palliative medicine elective for medical students in 1999 and continue to serve as course director.
 I also designed an innovative standardized patient exercise that forms a central part of the elective.
 I supervise internal medicine trainees, and my focus includes general internal medicine as well as evidence-based medicine.

 Geriatric Medicine, Palliative Medicine

 This UBMD clinician teaches at the University at Buffalo's School of Medicine and Biomedical Sciences.
 Learn more about this clinician’s research and teaching activities.
 View credentials, publications, professional involvement and more.